QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 # Qubes Split GPG #

-## What is Split GPG and why should I use it instead of the standard GPG? ##

 Split GPG implements a concept similar to having a smart card with your private GPG keys, except that the role of the "smart card" plays another Qubes AppVM.
 This way one, not-so-trusted domain, e.g. the one where Thunderbird is running, can delegate all crypto operations, such as encryption/decryption and signing to another, more trusted, network-isolated, domain.
 This way the compromise of your domain where Thunderbird or another client app is running -- arguably a not-so-unthinkable scenario -- does not allow the attacker to automatically also steal all your keys.
 (We should make a rather obvious comment here that the so-often-used passphrases on private keys are pretty meaningless because the attacker can easily set up a simple backdoor which would wait until the user enters the passphrase and steal the key then.)

-The diagram below presents the big picture of Split GPG architecture.

 [![split-gpg-diagram.png](/attachment/wiki/SplitGpg/split-gpg-diagram.png)](/attachment/wiki/SplitGpg/split-gpg-diagram.png)

+This diagram presents an overview of the Split GPG architecture.

-### Advantages of Split GPG vs. traditional GPG with a smart card ###
+## Advantages of Split GPG vs. traditional GPG with a smart card ##

 It is often thought that the use of smart cards for private key storage guarantees ultimate safety.
 While this might be true (unless the attacker can find a usually-very-expensive-and-requiring-physical-presence way to extract the key from the smart card) but only with regards to the safety of the private key itself.